sunpy/sunpy/doc/source/code_ref/coordinates.rst

 repopulate the final frame with them.
 If you were to do transformations using the Frames alone this would not happen.

-The most important implication for this in `sunpy.coordinates` is the ``RSun`` parameter in the projective frames.
-If you create a projective frame with a ``RSun`` attribute, if you convert back to a projective frame it will be set correctly.
-It should also be noted that, if you create a Heliographic frame and then transform to a projective frame with an ``RSun`` attribute, it will not match the ``rad`` coordinate in the Heliographic frame.
+The most important implication for this in `sunpy.coordinates` is the ``rsun`` parameter in the projective frames.
+If you create a projective frame with a ``rsun`` attribute, if you convert back to a projective frame it will be set correctly.
+It should also be noted that, if you create a Heliographic frame and then transform to a projective frame with an ``rsun`` attribute, it will not match the ``radius`` coordinate in the Heliographic frame.
 This is because you may mean to be describing a point above the defined 'surface' of the Sun.